 Production process sintered and extruded

 Whatever you choose, the construction of a ski and snowboard is always the same, regardless of whether it is a sintered or extruded base.
 The core of your snowboard and ski is separated from the snow by a thin layer of plastic.
-We call this the base, or the deposit in Dutch
+This is called the base, or the base in Dutch

 This layer of plastic consists of a chemical element that we call “polyethylene” and that is a polymer.
-Whether sintered or extruded, both are made from the “same” chemical products in the form of pellets.
+Whether it is sintered or extruded, both are made of “the same” chemical products in the form of pellets.

 The difference between these products is the way we go from pellets to a plastic “sheet”.
-Briefly, we heat and melt pellets to obtain an extruded base.
-On the other hand, we use high pressure to push the pellets together to create a sintered base.
+In short, we heat and melt pellets to get an extruded base.
+On the other hand, we use high pressure to push the pellets together to get a sintered base.

-We also call the pellets for a sintered base “UHMW-PE”.
-They have a fairly high melting point, which makes them less suitable for the extrusion process.
+The pellets for a sintered base are also called “UHMW-PE”.
+They have a relatively high melting point, which makes them less suitable for the extrusion process.

-Both production processes produce a “blob” of plastic, with one product having little porosity while the other does.
-It will not sound strange to you that an extruded base is therefore not very porous, unlike a sintered base where this is the case.
+Both production processes result in a “blob” of plastic, with one product being slightly porous and the other being slightly porous.
+It will come as no surprise that an extruded base is also slightly porous, in contrast to a sintered base, which is.

-You can somewhat compare it to sugar.
-You can melt this or press it together.
-When you melt it (e.g. cotton candy) it is not very porous, but if you push it together (e.g. a sugar cube) it is the same.
+You can compare it somewhat with sugar.
+You can melt it or press it together.
+When you melt it (e.g. cotton candy) it is not very porous, but when you press it together (e.g. sugar cube) it is just that way.

 When polyethylene granules have their new shape, they will be cut off from this “blob” of plastic with a super sharp knife.
-To give you an idea; this new base sheet is approximately 1.3 millimeters thick.
-The width of this roll is approximately 150mm.
-That is ideal for a ski, but not sufficient for your snowboard.
+To give you an idea; this new base sheet is about 1.3 millimeters thick.
+The width of this roll is about 150mm.
+That is ideal for a ski, but not enough for your snowboard.

-I can already hear you thinking; how does one make a snowboard?
-Well, before cutting, 2 pieces of plastic will be welded together and then cut.
-You can read more about that later.
+I can hear you thinking; how do you make a snowboard?
+Well, before cutting, you will weld 2 pieces of plastic together, and then cut them.
+You will read more about that in a moment.

-If you have been attentive in your search for a new snowboard / ski, you will undoubtedly have already seen the sintered numbers 2000, 4000, 6000 or 8000.
-That is an indication from the manufacturer of how good the material is.
-The rule that a higher number is better also applies here.
-In concrete terms, this tells you how many pores can be found per cm2, but also what the quality of the polyethylene pellets used is.
+If you have been attentive in your search for a new snowboard / ski then you will undoubtedly have seen the numbers sintered 2000, 4000, 6000 or 8000.
+This is an indication from the manufacturer of how good the material is.
+Here too, the rule applies that a higher number is better.
+In concrete terms, this means how many pores can be found per cm2 but also what the quality is of the polyethylene pellets used.

 Pros and cons

-We have just made the comparison with sugar, specifically to explain porosity.
-By now you also know that you have to wax a ski or snowboard.
-This is what you do to fill those porous holes with wax and create one smooth surface.
-Common Boeren Verstand (GBV) tells us that one product has morewax will need than the other.
-And that is mainly what your choice between sintered or extruded is all about.
+We just made the comparison with sugar, specifically to explain porosity.
+You also know by now that you have to wax a ski or snowboard.
+You do this to fill those porous holes with wax and create one smooth surface.
+Common sense (GBV) tells us that one product is morewax will need than the other.
+And that is what it is all about in your choice between sintered or extruded.

 Because an extruded base is less porous, you need less wax.
-This means that you should “not really” wax an extruded base.
-It's a shame that we are so against our own store speak ; )
+This means that you “don’t really” have to wax an extruded base.
+Isn’t it amazing that we are so against our own shop speak ; )

-Since sintered base material is very porous, you must of course wax it very frequently and it will absorb more wax in the many pores.
+Since sintered base material is very porous, you obviously have to wax it very frequently and it will absorb more wax into the many pores.

-In fact, an unwaxed extruded base can shoot down the mountain faster than an unwaxed sintered base.
-However, if we both do wax, the roles immediately turn: in that case a sintered base is immediately the winner.
+In fact, an unwaxed extruded base can blast down the mountain faster than an unwaxed sintered base.
+However, when we both wax, the tables are turned: in that case, a sintered base is the winner right away.

-Of course, we are exaggerating when I say that you should not wax skis or snowboards with extruded bases.
-You must do that; to prevent dehydration.
+Of course, we exaggerate when I say that you should not wax skis or snowboards with extruded bases.
+You should do that; to prevent drying out.
 Because an extruded base can hold wax very poorly.

 If snow sports are about speed for you, choose a sintered base.
 Do you forget to wax regularly?
 Then choose an extruded base!

 A standard extruded base is easier and cheaper to produce.
-In addition, it is also sturdier than a sintered base.
+It is also sturdier than a sintered base.
 This is also the reason why a sintered ski or snowboard is more expensive to sell than its counterpart.

-It is important to know that sintered material has enormous internal tension due to the production process.
-This is because it pulls in 2 directions, which increases the risk of deformation of the material.
+It is important to know that sintered material, due to the production process, has enormous internal tensions.
+This is because it pulls in 2 directions and that gives a faster chance of deformation of the material.

-We just told you that 2 rolls would be welded together to create a sheet large enough for a snowboard.
-If you want to build the snowboard, this base material must first lie flat for 24 to 48 hours to prevent deformation.
-Of course, production can be faster by heating it up in a heat tunnel, but this means an additional cost to build your snowboard or ski with a sintered base.
+We just mentioned that you would weld 2 rolls together to get a sheet big enough for a snowboard.
+When you want to build the snowboard, this base material must first lie flat for 24 to 48 hours to prevent deformation.
+Of course, you can produce faster by heating it up in a heat tunnel, but this again gives an extra cost to build your snowboard or ski with a sintered base.

-A big plus for choosing extruded base is that you can repair it better with P-Tex.
-This makes it possible for DIYers to repair their materials all by themselves.
-Even if you have a sintered ski with damage, it is better to carry out the repair with extruded material, so you can avoid any deformation.
+A big plus to choosing an extruded base is that you can repair it better with P-Tex.
+This makes it possible for DIYers to repair their material completely themselves.
+Also when you have a sintered ski with damage it is better to do the repair with extruded material, so you can avoid any deformation.

-If you want to attempt to repair your snowboard yourself, please know that both sintered and extruded base material will be sanded on one side in the factory.
-The other side will receive a structure.
-The sanded side is necessary for better adhesion to epoxy.
-Epoxy is the glue that you use to stick your base to the core of a snowboard or ski.
-The structured side is of course necessary for the smooth drainage of snow during boarding and skiing.
+If you want to try to repair your snowboard yourself, know that both sintered and extruded base material will be sanded on one side in the factory.
+The other side will be given a structure.
+The sanded side is necessary to better adhere to epoxy.
+Epoxy is the glue with which you stick your base to the core of a snowboard or ski.
+The structure side is of course necessary for the smooth drainage of snow during boarding and skiing.

 Advice per discipline